UKCloud/documentation/articles/other/other-ref-glossary.md

 Software layer on top of the physical infrastructure that enables the virtualisation of the physical resources.

+### Hystax Acura Workload Migration

+A UKCloud for OpenStack service option for migrating workloads between UKCloud for OpenStack regions.

+For more information, see the [Hystax Acura Workload Migration Service Scope](../openstack/ostack-sco-hystax.md).

 ## I

 ### Impact Level (IL)